Colonel Frank W. Simpson1

 Patrick Abbott Stewart-Brown1

-Patrick Abbott Stewart-Brown was born on 20 January 1916.1 He is the son of Hamilton Stewart-Brown and Cesarine Alson.1 He married Margaret Calverley, daughter of Dan Calverley, on 7 January 1939.1
+Patrick Abbott Stewart-Brown was born on 20 January 1916.1 He was the son of Hamilton Stewart-Brown and Cesarine Alson.1 He married Margaret Calverley, daughter of Dan Calverley, on 7 January 1939.1 He died on 29 June 1979 at age 63.2

-He was educated at Harrow School, Harrow on the Hill, London, England.1 He fought in the Second World War.1 He gained the rank of Captain in the service of the Royal Artillery (Territorial Army).1 He was decorated with the award of the Territorial Decoration (T.D.) in 1948.1
+He was educated at Harrow School, Harrow, London, EnglandG.1 He fought in the Second World War.1 He gained the rank of Captain in the Royal Artillery (Territorial Army.)1 He was awarded the Territorial Decoration (T.D.) in 1948.1

 Children of Patrick Abbott Stewart-Brown and Margaret Calverley